Moto 360: Hardware and design

+It has dual microphones for voice recognition and noise rejection and a vibration motor allowing tactile feedback.
+An ambient light sensor optimizes screen brightness and allows gesture controls such as dimming the screen by placing one's hand over it.
+Bluetooth 4.0 LE is included for connectivity and wireless accessories.
+The ambient light sensor is located below the main display on both the first and second generations.

 Software

-The Moto 360 runs Android Wear, Google's Android-based platform specifically designed for wearable devices.
-The 360 currently runs Android Marshmallow and pairs with any phone running Android 4.3 or higher and any iPhone running IOS 8 or higher.
+The Moto 360 runs Android Wear, later known as Wear OS, Google's proprietary Android-based platform specifically designed for wearable devices.
+It is able to be paired with devices running Android 4.3 Jelly Bean or higher and any iPhone running iOS 8 or higher.
 Its software displays notifications from paired phones.
 It uses paired phones to enable interactive features such as Google Now cards, search, navigation, playing music, and integration with apps such as fitness, EverNote, and others.
+The second generation Moto 360 shipped with Android Wear version 1.5 and is upgradable to version 2.0.